 What to Expect

 This program provides a broad background in critical and emerging aspects of computer science.
-You can select to concentrate in one of these six areas:
+You can select your own program of study from the courses we offer with your advisor.

 Full-time or part-time